 18. J.R.R.
 Tolkien (the author of the Lord of the Rings books) was born in Bloemfontein (in the Free State province) in 1892.

-19. Elon Musk (the genius behind SpaceX and Tesla) was born in Pretoria, Gauteng in 1971.
+19. Elon Musk (the genius behind SpaceX and Tesla and the richest man in the world) was born in Pretoria, Gauteng in 1971.

 20. Charlize Theron (the famous Hollywood actress) was born in Benoni, Gauteng in 1972.
 She won the Academy Award for Best Actress in 2004.